MayLab-UConn/BUMPy/README.md

 ### USAGE
 #### Command line tool
-BUMPY is designed to be used at the command line, with something like the command "python bumpy.py [ options ]".
+BUMPy is designed to be used at the command line, with something like the command "python bumpy.py [ options ]".
 All you need is the bumpy.py file!
 You can also take the file out of the BUMPy directory and use it wherever you want.
 * For a description of command line options, use the -h option at the command line.
 * For a list of supported curved shapes, use the --list option at the command line, or see the shape repository pdf.